 Q3: Is it safe to use a template for my HR cover letter?

-A3: Template can be serve as a great start but it is necessary to tailor it to fit the style and requirements of your target job and company.
+A3: The template can serve as a great start, but it is necessary to tailor it to fit the style and requirements of your target job and company.
 Never Send Out Generic Templates Without Personalization

 Q4: Do I include my references in my HR cover letter?